California Gemstone Mining

 Native Americans - The First Miners

-Native Americans were mining and searching for gem materials in many parts of California long before recorded history.
+Native Americans were mining and using gemstones in many parts of California long before recorded history.
 Bone and shell were some of the first materials that they used.
 Bone was available from their food preparations.
 Shells were easily acquired at California beaches and from streams in many parts of the state.
 These materials were easily drilled to make pendants and necklaces.
 They were also easily sewn onto clothing.

 Over 1000 years ago, Native Americans learned to quarry soapstone on Santa Catalina Island and, using tools made from quartz and flint, fashioned it into ornaments, small sculptures, beads and utilitarian items.
 They transported these items back to the mainland in canoes and traded them across broad geographic areas.

 Then, at least 500 years ago, Native Americans began mining California turquoise.
 Archaeologists learned about their turquoise mining from tools found at ancient mining sites in San Bernardino County.
 Native Americans also searched for tourmaline and used pieces of the colorful mineral as ornaments.
 Native Americans were California’s first miners, first jewelers and first gemologists.